Bhargavsinh-Solanki/Bachelor_Project_Crazyflie/README.md

 and Crazyflie 2.0 quadcopters.
 It is intended to be used by client software to communicate with and control a Crazyflie quadcopter.
 For instance the [Crazyflie PC client](https://www.github.com/bitcraze/crazyflie-clients-python)  uses the cflib.

-See [below](#platform-notes) for platform specific instruction.
+See [below](#platform-notes) for platform-specific instruction.
 For more info see our [documentation](https://www.bitcraze.io/documentation/repository/crazyflie-lib-python/master/).

 ## Installation
-See the [installation instructions](docs/installation/install.md) in the github docs folder.
+See the [installation instructions](docs/installation/install.md) in the GitHub docs folder.

 ## Official Documentation